- Learning about relief printing

 - Drawing on the foam doesn’t take long, so if working with a small group, plan to print in the same session.

 - Trimmed foam trays from grocery stores can be used for the printing plates instead of scratch-foam, but they are stiffer which makes it harder to draw circular lines.

 - In order for the children to understand the printing process, it is important for them to see it done.
 However, when demonstrating be sure to use a subject different from the one the children will be using to avoid having them copy your image.

-- A proper amount of ink on the ink tray will sound sticky when rolling the brayer across it.
+- A proper amount of ink on the ink tray will sound tacky when rolling the brayer across it.
 If the sound is smooth or slimy, there is too much ink.

 - When working on the frames, the lighter colored watercolor markers allow the details drawn by the black markers to stand out better.

-- There are many themes that can be used for this project, such as "bugs" shown below where we discussed the three main parts of bugs’ bodies (head, thorax, and abdomen); the fact that insects have six legs and two feelers while arthropods, or spiders, have four legs and no feelers; and that some bugs have individual characteristics, such as stingers, wings and mandibles.
+- There are many themes that can be used for this project, such as "bugs" shown below where we discussed the three main parts of a bug's body (head, thorax, and abdomen); the fact that insects have six legs and two feelers while arthropods, or spiders, have four legs and no feelers; and that some bugs have characteristics like stingers, wings and mandibles.

 - Is the ink distributed evenly on the prints?

 - Are the edges of the prints sharp and crisp?